UCLLBackEndDevelopment-2425/takeaway-rest-getpostputdelete/src/exercises/exercise2.md

 Try the GET end-point http://localhost:8080/pizza in Postman
 * You get a 404.
 What does a 404 HTTP status code mean?

-Refactor the code so that the GET end-point: http://localhost:8080/pizza returns
+Refactor the code so that the GET endpoint: http://localhost:8080/pizza returns
 - a 200 HTTP status code
 - and the following JSON in the body of the response
 ```javascript